ansible/awx/docs/architecture/clustering.md

 1. Get a list of instances registered to the database.
 2. `inspect_execution_nodes` looks at each execution node
-  a. get a DB advisory lock so that only a single control plane node runs this inspection at given time.
+    1. get a DB advisory lock so that only a single control plane node runs this inspection at given time.
-  b. set `last_seen` based on Receptor's own heartbeat system
+    2. set `last_seen` based on Receptor's own heartbeat system
         - Each node on the Receptor mesh sends advertisements out to other nodes.
 The `Time` field in this payload can be used to set `last_seen`
-  c. use `receptorctl status` to gather node information advertised on the Receptor mesh
+    3. use `receptorctl status` to gather node information advertised on the Receptor mesh
-  d. run `execution_node_health_check`
+    4. run `execution_node_health_check`
         - This is an async task submitted to the dispatcher and attempts to run `ansible-runner --worker-info` against that node
         - This command will return important information about the node's hardware resources like CPU cores, total memory, and ansible-runner version
         - This information will be used to calculate capacity for that instance
 3. Determine if other nodes are lost based the `last_seen` value determined in step 2
-  a. `grace_period = settings.CLUSTER_NODE_HEARTBEAT_PERIOD * settings.CLUSTER_NODE_MISSED_HEARTBEAT_TOLERANCE`
+    1. `grace_period = settings.CLUSTER_NODE_HEARTBEAT_PERIOD * settings.CLUSTER_NODE_MISSED_HEARTBEAT_TOLERANCE`
-  b. if `last_seen` is before this grace period, mark instance as lost
+    2. if `last_seen` is before this grace period, mark instance as lost
 4. Determine if *this* node is lost and run `local_health_check`
-  a. call `get_cpu_count` and `get_mem_in_bytes` directly from ansible-runner, which is what `ansible-runner --worker-info` calls under the hood
+    1. call `get_cpu_count` and `get_mem_in_bytes` directly from ansible-runner, which is what `ansible-runner --worker-info` calls under the hood
 5. If *this* instance was not found in the database, register it
 6. Compare *this* node's ansible-runner version with that of other instances
-  a. if this version is older, call `stop_local_services` which shuts down itself
+    1. if this version is older, call `stop_local_services` which shuts down itself
 7. For other instances marked as lost (step 3)
-  a. reap running, pending, and waiting jobs on that instance (mark them as failed)
+    1. reap running, pending, and waiting jobs on that instance (mark them as failed)
-  b. delete instance from DB instance list
+    2. delete instance from DB instance list
 8. `cluster_node_heartbeat` is called from the dispatcher, and the dispatcher parent process passes `worker_tasks` data to this method
-  a. reap local jobs that are not active (that is, no dispatcher worker is actively processing it)
+    1. reap local jobs that are not active (that is, no dispatcher worker is actively processing it)

 ## Instance groups